-The line between divisibility and indivisibility, however, is not always clear.65 A statute's listing of verbs or phrases in the disjunctive does not necessarily indicate it lists elements.66 The Supreme Court has set forth several tools to help determine what constitutes means or elements.
-The first is whether the court presiding over the statute's jurisdiction (e.g., the presiding state court, if a state statute is at issue) has held whether the statute comprises elements or means.67 Second, the statutory text may resolve the inquiry, either by directly stating that the alternatives must be charged as elements or are illustrative means, or by imposing different punishments for the different alternatives, necessitating unanimous jury agreement as a matter of constitutional law.68
+The line between divisibility and indivisibility is not always clear, however.
+A statute's listing of verbs or phrases in the disjunctive does not necessarily indicate it lists elements.
+The Supreme Court has set forth several tools to help determine what constitutes means or elements.
+The first is whether the court presiding over the statute's jurisdiction (e.g., the presiding state court, if a state statute is at issue) has held whether the statute comprises elements or means.
+Second, the statutory text may resolve the inquiry, either by directly stating that the alternatives must be charged as elements or are illustrative means, or by imposing different punishments for the different alternatives, necessitating unanimous jury agreement as a matter of constitutional law.

 If neither a presiding court decision nor the statutory text provides a clear answer, sentencing courts may "peek" at the record of the conviction itself for the limited purpose of determining whether the listed items are elements.
-69 For example, if one count of an indictment and the corresponding jury instructions both charge a defendant with burgling a "building, structure, or vehicle," then those documents indicate that each term is only a possible means of commission, not an element that the government must prove to a jury
+For example, if one count of an indictment and the corresponding jury instructions both charge a defendant with burgling a "building, structure, or vehicle," then those documents indicate that each term is only a